paepcke/canvas_utils/README.md

 ### Known Unpleasantnesses

 1. The pip installation requires `mysqlclient`, even if this package is not used later.
 There should be an install choice to avoid this requirement when the pure Python option is used later on.
 The `mysqlclient` will insist on the presence of `mysql_config`.
-To obtain it on Centos:
+To obtain it (Centos directions below are uncertain):

 ```
- mysql-community-devel
+Centos: sudo yum mysql-community-devel
+Ubuntu: sudo apt-get install libmysqlclient-dev
 ```

 Normally canvas_utils uses `mysqlclient` to access the MySQL server.
 On some installations there is a known incompatibility between `mysqlclient` and the `openssl` installation.
 If this should be the case, follow this procedure: